The Greatest (2026 TV series): Development

 The series received a series order from Amazon Prime Video in July 2024 with the series produced in collaboration with Muhammad Ali's estate.
 The rights to his life story were originally acquired by executive producer Josh Wakely, who brought the project to Amazon.
 It is produced by Amazon MGM Studios.

 Ben Watkins is executive producer and showrunner on the series, with Watkins executive producing via Blue Monday, as well as directing of the first two episodes.
 Michael B. Jordan will executive produce for Outlier Society, with Outlier's president Elizabeth Raposo also serving as executive producer.
-Lonnie Ali, the widow of Muhammad Ali, and Authentic Brand Group's Corey Salter, Marc Rosen and Matthew Gross are also executive producers on the series, as are Michele Anthony and Boyd Muir.
-It is also produced by Authentic Studios, Roc Nation, Polygram Entertainment, a Universal Music Group partner, and Grace: A Storytelling Company.
+Lonnie Ali, the widow of Muhammad Ali, and Authentic Brands Group's Corey Salter, Marc Rosen and Matthew Gross are also executive producers on the series, as are Michele Anthony and Boyd Muir.
+It is also produced by Authentic Studios, Roc Nation, PolyGram Entertainment, a Universal Music Group partner, and Grace: A Storytelling Company.